OllieMurray/dfxCAD-Zap/README.md

 5. Verify Staked Amount
 6. Check balances of user and Zapper (foo3) after staking

-Some final helper steps are also performed: (see spreadsheet for details)
+Some final helper steps are also performed: (see spreadsheet for details).
+These are used to check steps 1-6:
-    To reconcile with steps 1-6

 7.  grab mintBurnFee
 8.  call getUnderlyings on fixed amount of dfxCAD

-    To show usage clarification of mintBurnFee (see spreadsheet for details)
+To show usage clarification of mintBurnFee (see spreadsheet for details):

 9.  call getUnderlying on 1000 dfxCAD
 10. Mint 1000 dfxCAD

 Try running the test (it is pinned to a block number and therefore should be deterministic):